liferay/liferay-docs/userGuide/en/chapters/18-advanced-portal-operation.markdown

 For example, you can compare the proxy portlet to a TV satellite box.
-If you want to change the channel on your TV, you (end user) send the channel number you desire to the TV satellite box (consumer's proxy portlet) via your TV's remote.
+If you want to change the channel on your TV, you (end user) send the channel number you desire to the TV's satellite box (consumer's proxy portlet) via your TV's remote.
 When the satellite box receives the request to change the channel, it relays the request to a TV satellite (producer's portlet) which then sends the channel information back to the satellite box.
 Then, the satellite box displays the new channel to you on your TV.
-In this simple example, you're not directly telling the TV satellite to change the channel, but rather, you're communicating with the satellite box, which acts as an intermediary between you and the satellite.
+In this simple example, you're not directly requesting the TV satellite to change the channel, but rather, you're communicating with the satellite box, which acts as an intermediary between you and the satellite.
 This example directly relates to using WSRP with Liferay.
 Although the end user is sending requests to the consumer portlet, you're not receiving feedback from the consumer portlet itself, but rather, its producer portlet located remotely.

 Now that you know a little bit about the WSRP process, let's begin configuring WSRP on Liferay Portal.
 For this demonstration, we'll assume you have two portal